Select Page

 Africa Commons: South African Magazines

-This groundbreaking, digitised collection of rare, historical, and out-of-copyright magazines from 1937–1973 comprises 50, 000 pages of historically significant magazines, written for African audiences.
+Consisting of over 50,000 pages, this groundbreaking, digitised collection of rare, historical, and out-of-copyright magazines comprises historically significant magazines written for African audiences.

 • Drum Magazine 1951-1973